ceNobiteElf/parserlib/README.md

 // OUTPUT: Tester
 ```

-JSON objects and arrays can be stringified or written to file through the `JsonWriter` class, only the root level element needs to be provided along with any options.
+JSON objects and arrays can be stringified or written to file through the `JsonWriter` class.
+Only the root level element needs to be provided along with any options.
 For example:

 ```c#
 var options = new JsonWriterOptions { PrettyPrint = true, TabWidth = '2' };